Blueprint Travelers - Travel Site

 A sunset over the ocean of Cartagena

 Cartagena is consistently hot with the sunniest months being between December and April and the rainiest being between September and November.
-That being said, the rain that happens in Cartagena is typically short, dramatic rain showers but nothing that will prevent you from your daily adventures.
-It may be nicer to visit the city in the months of October-November or March-April during the shoulder seasons and where there may be fewer tourists than during the summer months of June-August.
+That being said, the rain that happens in Cartagena is typically short, dramatic rain showers, but they will not prevent you from your daily adventures.
+It may be nicer to visit the city in the months of October-November or March-April during the shoulder seasons and where there may be fewer tourists than during the Northern Hemisphere summer months of June-August.

 Where to Stay in Cartagena